-1-The level presented represents the 90th percentile of the 20 sites tested.
+1-The level presented represents the 90th percentile of the 10 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.

-2-The level presented represents the 90th percentile of the 20 sites tested.
-The action level for lead was exceeded at 2 of the 40 sites tested.
+2-The level presented represents the 90th percentile of the 10 sites tested.
+The action level for lead was not exceeded in the 10 sites tested.

-3- Distribution system sample ^{4.} Two required Sample sites analyzed ^{(A)=} Valhalla Well Supply ^{(B)=} North Broadway / Kensico Supply The State considers 50 pCi/L a level of concern for beta particles
+3- Distribution system sample 4.
+Two required Sample sites analyzed (A)= Valhalla Well Supply (B)= North Broadway / Kensico Supply \ The State considers 50 pCi/L a level of concern for beta particles